permazen/permazen/LAYOUT.md

     ┃  Object ID  ┃ -> ┃  Schema Index  ┃ Flags ┃
     ┗━━━━━━━━━━━━━┛    ┗━━━━━━━━━━━━━━━━┻━━━━━━━┛

 The 'Flags' field is a single byte.
 The only flag currently defined is the "Delete Notified" flag (`0x01`) which is used to track [`DeleteListener`](https://permazen.github.io/permazen/site/apidocs/io/permazen/core/DeleteListener.html) notifications.
+All other bits must be zero.

 #### Simple and Counter Fields